-Taking care of all this work is not an easy task, and assembling a quality team can take time that you don’t have.
+Taking care of all this work is not an easy task, and assembling a quality team can take time.

 The way out is to outsource the process, or part of it, transferring these responsibilities to a specialized company.

-This does not mean giving up control over your project, since your organization will continue participating in planning actions, approving pieces, and analyzing results.
+This does not mean giving up control over your project.
+Your organization will continue participating in planning actions, approving pieces, and analyzing results.

 The strategy is constantly reviewed, and the client participates actively in each stage of the production process, which includes managing the team responsible for the project.

 All this is backed up by support and customer success teams.